Under the Radar: Prosecuting Intimate Partner Sexual Violence

-This presentation will describe the common dynamics, prevalence, perpetrators, and victims of intimate partner sexual assault; examine ways in which allied professionals may need to expand their practices to adequately and holistically care for these victims; and summarize the legal issues relevant to the prosecution of intimate partner sexual violence.
+This recording describes the common dynamics, prevalence, perpetrators, and victims of intimate partner sexual assault; examines ways in which allied professionals may need to expand their practices to adequately and holistically care for these victims; and summarizes the legal issues relevant to the prosecution of intimate partner sexual violence.

-Allied justice system professionals including but not limited to prosecutors, law enforcement officers, probation and parole officers, and judges are encouraged to register for this webinar.
+Allied justice system professionals including but not limited to prosecutors, law enforcement officers, probation and parole officers, and judges are encouraged to view this webinar recording.

-This one-hour webinar should qualify prosecutors for one (1.0) hour of continuing legal education credit.
+This one-hour recording should qualify prosecutors for one (1.0) hour of continuing legal education credit.
 Prosecutors are encouraged to contact their state bar association in reference to application requirements and related fees.

 Return to Training Home Page